Russian occupations of Beirut: Second occupation

 A bombardment began on 2 August and lasted the entire day, destroying the port area and its towers.
 The noise was so loud it could be heard in Sidon, about 25 miles (40 km) away, according to the city's French consul.
 Arabic sources said that it could even be heard in Damascus.
 Much of Beirut was destroyed, but Jazzar refused to surrender.
 Kozhukhov ordered the landing of troops and artillery units for a ground assault.
 The walls were breached in several places but Shihab would not commit his forces to storming the town, citing the agreement which gave Kozhukhov the task of delivering the town to the Druze in exchange for payment.
 Kozhukhov chose to maintain the naval and land blockade, cutting off the town from its food supply.
-Shihab and Zahir's troops routed an Ottoman relief army commanded by the Pasha of Tripoli which approached from the Beqaa.
+Shihab and Daher's troops routed an Ottoman relief army commanded by the Pasha of Tripoli which approached from the Beqaa.

 Jazzar opened negotiations with the attackers at the end of September.
-Fearing that submission to either Shihab or Kozhukhov would eventually lead to his execution, he offered to surrender himself to Zahir instead and serve under his command.
+Fearing that submission to either Shihab or Kozhukhov would eventually lead to his execution, he offered to surrender himself to Daher instead and serve under his command.
 Jazzar surrendered Beirut on 10 October, after which he left for Acre with his garrison of 800 Maghrebis.
 By the end of their offensive, the Russians had lost 34 men killed and 96 wounded.
 Kozhukhov restricted himself to seizing two half-galleys and some weaponry after docking, in accordance with his arrangement with Shihab.
 When the latter could not pay the full amount promised to the Russians, Kozhukhov threatened to kill Mansur, his Druze hostage.
 Shihab managed to make a partial payment, which Kozhukhov accepted, pending payment of the balance.
 The Russian commander and his squadron departed for the Aegean, leaving behind 300 Albanian mercenaries to guard Mansur, who was under house arrest, and to remain in the town as occupiers.

 The Albanians occupied Beirut until late January or early February 1774, though it remains unclear whether they received the balance of the tribute due.
 (Note: Some Arab chroniclers, such as Tannus al-Shidyaq, wrote that the Russians were fully repaid.
 On the other hand, Paul Masson, author of Histoire du commerce français dans le Levant au XVIIIe siècle, wrote that "100 purses" were never paid.)
 According to French consular reports from Sidon, the occupiers kept the Russian flag raised over Beirut, along with a large portrait of Catherine the Great over the town's main gate, to which travellers were forced to pay their respects.